When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 What should the Personal Statement contain?

-A Personal Statement is an opportunity for us to get to know you a little better.
-It should detail why you are pursuing graduate training and specifically why you want to study with the CWRU/CPH MFA Acting Program.
+A Personal Statement is an opportunity for us to get to know you better.
+It should detail why you are pursuing graduate training and specifically why you want to study with the CWRU/CPH MFA Acting Program as opposed to another program.
+What do you want to achieve in your training and what might you want to avoid?
 It is also useful to know what your interests and hobbies are and what drew you to the performing arts in the first place.
 We truly want to know who you are through this short essay and what the life of an artist means to you.
+Write about your history, your aspirations for the future and what kind of art inspires you.
 These essays are read only by the audition panel and as such, the material is confidential.

 How long should the Personal Statement be?